Welcome to Azure Stream Analytics

 How does Stream Analytics work?

-Each job has an output for the transformed data, and you can control what happens in response to the information you've analyzed.
+Each job has one or several outputs for the transformed data, and you can control what happens in response to the information you've analyzed.
 For example, you can:

 - Send data to services such as Azure Functions, Service Bus Topics or Queues to trigger communications or custom workflows downstream.